dnaihao/text-to-SQL-survey/README.md

 ```
 , where they populate the slots in the templates with table and column names from the database schema, as well as join the corresponding tables accordingly.

-(Iyer et al., 2017) also uses PPDB (Ganitkevitch et al., 2013) to paraphrase the NL.
+<a href='https://doi.org/10.18653/v1/P17-1089' target='_blank'>(Iyer et al., 2017)</a> also uses PPDB <a href='https://aclanthology.org/N13-1092' target='_blank'>(Ganitkevitch et al., 2013)</a> to paraphrase the NL.
 An example of PPDB paraphrasing is `thrown into jail` and `imprisoned`.

 [This Github Repo](https://github.com/jkkummerfeld/text2sql-data) also holds NL-SQL templates for Academic, Advising, ATIS, Geography, IMDB, Restaurants, Scholar, Yelp, where they mask the corresponding entities in the NL-SQL pairs.

 ### Complexity of NL-SQL pairs

-(Yu et al., 2018c) defines the SQL hardness as the number of SQL components.
+<a href='https://doi.org/10.18653/v1/D18-1425' target='_blank'>(Yu et al., 2018c)</a> defines the SQL hardness as the number of SQL components.
 The SQL query is harder when it contains more SQL keywords such as `GROUP BY` and nested subqueries.
 Here are some examples from the original paper:

 *Easy*:
 ```sql